datajet-io/simplerelic/README.md

 - percentage of 4xx and 5xx errors per endpoint
 - response time per endpoint

+The library is consisting of two parts:
+- sending metrics to NewRelic Plugin API
+- updating the HTTP metrics (on every request)

+Metrics will be collected and sent to NewRelic every 60 seconds by a separate go routine.
+Updating the HTTP metrics requires that you wrap your request handler with a function that updates the metrics (see example below).

 ## Basic usage

 Create a default reporter that uses default metrics.